 Got it.
 Then what?

-This next part can vary, and it’s time sensitive.
-Microsoft has a helpful knowledge base article to see all your options.
-But here’s what most people do.
+This next part can vary, and it’s time-sensitive.
+Microsoft has a handy document to see all your options but here’s what most people do.

 Now put in that software update on every workstation if you haven’t already.